This Simple Procedure Corrects a Host of Problems, from Speaking to Breathing

-At Lakeshore Dental Specialists, our dentists can snip the frenulum to free it, solving related issues almost instantly.
+At Lakeshore Dental Specialists in Detroit frenectomy is offered by our dentists can snip the frenulum to free it, solving related issues almost instantly.
 The procedure itself is quick, does not require anesthesia, and has zero downtime.

 For such a simple procedure, a frenectomy has several benefits.
 It can improve both the health and appearance of your or your child’s smile.
 Speech, breathing, digestive, and periodontal issues related to a tight frenulum will see a rapid improvement after the treatment.

 Children are the most common frenectomy patients we see at Lakeshore Dental Specialists.
 Frenal attachment issues may be apparent from infancy, but they may also occur through adolescence and adulthood.
 If you or your child has experienced the following, it could be a sign of needing a frenectomy.

 To determine if a frenectomy is in you or your child’s best interest, we invite you to meet with the skilled doctors at Lakeshore Dental Specialists for a consultation.

 The human mouth contains three frenula.
 Our dentists tailor the treatment based on what frenulum is affected.

 Also known as an upper lip frenectomy, this procedure may be suitable for patients with gapped front teeth, upper lip pain, open mouth posture, or a prominent upper frenulum that gets in the way of braces.